-(1 Samuel 1:11) And she vowed a vow, and said, O LORD of hosts, if thou wilt indeed look on the affliction of thine handmaid, and remember me, and not forget thine handmaid, but wilt give unto thine handmaid a man child, then I will give him unto the LORD all the days of his life, and there shall no razor come upon his head.
+(1 Samuel 1:11) She made a vow and said, "O LORD of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservant, but will give Your maidservant a son, then I will give him to the LORD all the days of his life, and a razor shall never come on his head."

 Even as believers, our suffering can sometimes be so great that we do not know how to pray; so, our prayers simply include our asking the LORD to look upon our misery, remember us, and not forget us.
 We ask the Lord to look upon our suffering and do what is best; then, we submit ourselves to the Lord and the Lord's will.
 Such was Hannah's misery from her childlessness and the torments of Peninnah that she felt the LORD had forgotten her.
 However, the LORD knew when, where, and how He would replace Eli and his sons as priests in Shiloh with Samuel, her son.
 The same words can be said of Samuel and all believers that the LORD said to Jeremiah in Jeremiah 1:5-"Before I formed you in the womb I knew you, and before you were born I consecrated you."
-In her distress, the Holy Spirit moved Hannah to pray as she did.
+In her distress, the Holy

+Spirit moved Hannah to pray as she did.
 In Romans 8:26, Paul described the work of the Holy Spirit among God's people in prayer-"Likewise the Spirit helps us in our weakness; for we do not know how to pray as we ought, but that very Spirit intercedes with sighs too deep for words."
 Doubtless, the Holy Spirit moved upon Hannah to make her very specific nazirite vow to the LORD so the LORD could answer her prayer, encourage believers to keep praying, and replace Eli and his sons according to His perfect timing.
 She prayed specifically for a male child who would serve the LORD as a nazirite his entire life.
 The word "nazirite" means "consecrated" or "separated."
 A nazirite was separated to live a holy life in the service of the LORD.
 As a visible symbol of his lifetime consecration to holy living for the LORD, a man under a nazirite vow would not drink alcohol, not cut his hair, and not touch a corpse his entire life (not even a family member).
 Samson, a judge over Israel for sixteen years, was also set apart as a nazirite, but he broke his vows, which shortened his life (see Judges 13-16).
 Samuel did not break the nazirite vows that his mother made in his behalf.

-(1 Samuel 1:12) And it came to pass, as she continued praying before the LORD, that Eli marked her mouth.
+(1 Samuel 1:12) Now it came about, as she continued praying before the LORD, that Eli was watching her mouth.